Continuing airworthiness is providing information and systems to support Australian aircraft operations or Australian registered aircraft.

-Continuing airworthiness addresses the ongoing support of aircraft operations in Australia or by Australian registered aircraft.
-This includes having the right information or data available to the people performing the work.
-The continuing airworthiness of aircraft includes ensuring that the work performed on aircraft and their components meets defined standards and is performed by the appropriately licensed people and organisations.
+This support includes having the right information or data available to the people performing the work.
+The continuing airworthiness of aircraft includes making sure the work carried out on aircraft and their components meets proper standards and is performed by licensed people and organisations.

-The NANDTB was established to satisfy the requirements of Australian Standard AS 3669 which is used by the Civil Aviation Safety Authority as the standard for qualification and approval of persons performing NDT on aircraft in Australia.
+The National aerospace non destructive testing (NDT) board (NANDTB) was established to satisfy the requirements of Australian Standard AS 3669 which is used by the Civil Aviation Safety Authority as the standard for qualification and approval of persons performing NDT on aircraft in Australia.